 Ryan Gander is a contemporary artist famed for his complex and conceptual works that playfully question the everyday and the uncanny.
 The British artist was awarded an OBE in 2017 for services to contemporary art and has exhibited in solo shows across the globe.
 He has received numerous prestigious prizes for his work including the Zurich Art Prize and ABN Amro Art Prize.

-Gander’s work reveals his inquisitive mind, making and forcing connections in his art that ask the viewer to make connections using their imagination.
-Works produced by Gander have been inspired by Degas, Charles M Schulz, government departments and the play dens he constructs at home with his daughter, each investigating a different way of understanding events we encounter each day, tying and subverting realities we take for granted.
+Gander’s work reveals his inquisitive mind, making and forcing connections in his art that ask the viewer to make draw conclusions using their imagination.
+Works produced by Gander have been inspired by Degas, Charles M Schulz, government departments and the play dens he constructs at home with his daughter, each investigating a different way of understanding events we encounter each day, testing and subverting realities we take for granted.

 Artist Marguerite Humeau’s work seeks fact through speculation, finding possibilities in the absence of evidence.
 Whether it’s making extinct beasts roar again or exploring mortality with sculptures that create poisons and antidotes, Marguerite’s work is unflinching and bold, often combining exotic and unimaginable materials.